 Author profile: Taras Kuzio

-Taras Kuzio received a PhD from the University of Birmingham, England; MA from the School of Slavonic and East European Studies, University of London; and BA from the University of Sussex.
-He is the author and editor of 23 books, including Fascism and Genocide.
-Russia’s War Against Ukrainians (2023); Russian Nationalism and the Russian-Ukrainian War.
-Autocracy-Orthodoxy-Nationality (2022); Crisis in Russian Studies.
-Nationalism (Imperialism), Racism and War (2020); Putin’s War Against Ukraine.
-Revolution, Nationalism, and Crime (2017, 2019); and Ukraine: Democratization, Corruption, and the New Russian Imperialism (2015).
+Taras Kuzio is professor of political science at the National University of Kyiv Mohyla Academy and co-author of the forthcoming The Four Roots of the Russian-Ukrainian War.
+He is the author and editor of 23 books, including Fascism and Genocide: Russia’s War Against Ukrainians (2023); Russian Nationalism and the Russian-Ukrainian War: Autocracy-Orthodoxy-Nationality (2022); Crisis in Russian Studies: Nationalism (Imperialism), Racism and War (2020); Putin’s War Against Ukraine: Revolution, Nationalism, and Crime (2017, 2019); and Ukraine: Democratization, Corruption, and the New Russian Imperialism (2015).
 He has also published six think tank monographs, and 165 book chapters and scholarly articles.
-Taras is currently teaching in the Department of Political Science at the National University of Kyiv Mohyla Academy.

 Review – The Frontline